python-poetry/tomlkit/README.md

 You can also create new TOML documents from scratch using the provided helpers.

-Part of the implementation as been adapted, improved and fixed from [Molten](https://github.com/LeopoldArkham/Molten).
+Part of the implementation has been adapted, improved and fixed from [Molten](https://github.com/LeopoldArkham/Molten).

 ## Usage